“Tin Man” Lyrics Meaning (America)

 A simple but emotional request.

-These words lead directly into the chorus, where belief gives way to a swirling, dreamlike experience.
+These words lead into the chorus, where belief gives way to a swirling, dreamlike experience.

 Chorus: A Psychedelic Vision